Lobbieinc/slate/source/index.html.md

 `GET https://api-sandbox.lobbie.com/lobbie/api/developer/v1/forms/packets/<form_packet_id>`

+### Query Parameters

+- `isIncludeForms` - boolean - Default true.
+Include details about the Forms in this Form Group/Packet.

+- `isIncludeFormTemplates` - boolean - Default true.
+Include details about the Form Templates associated with Forms in this Form Group/Packet.
+If this is true then `isIncludeForms` MUST be true or null.

+- `isIncludeFormAnswers` - boolean - Default true.
+Include details about mapped and un-mapped Form Answers associated with Forms in this Form Group/Packet.
+If this is true then `isIncludeForms` MUST be true or null.

+- `isIncludePatient` - boolean - Default true.
+Include details about the [patient](#get-a-specific-patient) to whom this Form Group/Packet is assigned.

+- `isIncludePDF` - boolean - Default true.
+Include a url to a PDF version of this Form Group/Packet.
+See [Printing / PDF Generation](#printing-pdf-generation) for more details.

 ## Create a Form Group/Packet

 > This creates a new Patient in Lobbie since there is no "id" passed in the "patient" object.